TolikPylypchuk/SharpHook/README.md

 SharpHook exposes the methods of libuiohook in the `SharpHook.Native.UioHook` class.
 The `SharpHook.Native` namespace also contains structs and enums which represent the data returned by libuiohook.

 **Note**: In general, you shouldn't use native methods directly.
-Instead, use the higher-level interface and classes provided by SharpHook.
+Instead, use the higher-level types provided by SharpHook.

 `UioHook` contains the following methods for working with the global hook: